RiyuBana/deepspeech.pytorch/README.md

 ```

-### From Source
+### From Source ( Start from here) Pytorch 1.2, Python 3.5.2

 Several libraries are needed to be installed for training to work.
 I will assume that everything is being installed in
-an Anaconda installation on Ubuntu, with Pytorch 1.0.
+an Anaconda installation on Ubuntu, with Pytorch 1.2.

 Install [PyTorch](https://github.com/pytorch/pytorch#installation) if you haven't already.